MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>0.077350, 1.096225</tt>

-The percent errors will be abnormally for x since we are dealing with numbers very close to zero.
-Looking at the computed vs expected values indicates the results are quite good.
-But computing the aRPD yields an error that is misleadingly high (almost 200%).
-So that illustrates what I was talking ahigh since we are dealing with approximations of input <i>and</i> output, very small numbers in which slight variations will have high impact, and very limited data.
+The percent errors would be abnormally for x since we are dealing with numbers very close to zero, if we were not using the modified aRPD equation.
+The x value of 14% still seems higher than desired, but remember that we are dealing with approximations of input <i>and</i> output, very small numbers in which slight variations will have high impact, and very limited data.
 So this represents a worse case scenario for the most part, which is not realistic.
-The x error looks small when comparing the values (both close to zero), but computing the aRPD yields an error value y error is still within a few percent though.
+The y error is still within a few percent though.

 ---